 Winter walking is not as easy as it looks.
 However, you don’t have to feel nervous walking out in the cold again with these helpful winter walking tips.
 Go ahead and take a walk in a winter wonderland!

-Winter Walking | Safety Walking Tips In A Winter Wonderland
+Winter Walking | Safety Walking Tips in a Winter Wonderland

-We all know that winters in Washington, DC area can coat our sidewalks with everything from sleet and ice to snow and whatever you call that nasty gray slush churned up by cars and plows.
 We also know that area pedestrians need to get where they’re going regardless of the conditions.
 So whether you’re walking for exercise or to reach your destination, here are a few winter walking tips to heed.

-Consider The Condition
+1. Consider the Condition

 When planning your route.
 Walk where trees offer some shelter from the wind.
 In nasty weather, try a shopping mall, where you can walk—and window shop—without abandoning your walking regimen.

-Wear Bright Or Reflective Clothing
+2. Wear Bright or Reflective Clothing

-And stay visible.
+Wear easy-to-spot garments and stay visible.
 With fewer daylight hours and cloudy conditions, it’s important to put on a high-visibility outer layer.

-Share The Way
+3. Share the Way

 Be mindful of cyclists, runners, and other trail users.
 Walk on the right, and listen for bells and audible warnings.
 Watch for icy spots!

-Walk With Friends
+4. Walk With Friends

-Or in places where there are other walkers, especially in the early morning and evening hours on shorter winter days and when weather conditions are unfavorable.
+Walk with your friends or in places where there are other walkers, especially in the early morning and evening hours on shorter winter days and when weather conditions are unfavorable.

-Be Safe And Be Seen
+5. Be Safe and Be Seen